ZhipengCai/zhipeng-academic/content/news/SimCS/index.md

 ---

-title: SimCS accepted to CVPR 2023 Workshop on Continual Learning in Computer Vision
+title: 'June-2023: SimCS accepted to CVPR 2023 Workshop on Continual Learning in Computer Vision'
 subtitle:

 # Summary for listings and search engines